mlflow/mlflow/docs/source/getting-started/index.rst

                         Search Experiments by tags
                     </div>
                     <p>
-                        Learn the benefits of relevant identifying tags as you execute a search for experiments containing identifying tag values
+                        Learn how to use tags for MLflow experiments and how to leverage them for searching
                     </p>
                 </a>
             </div>